After completing this part of the tutorial, you will be able to choose an appropriate non-perturbative technique

 Looking at k-anonymity now, we see that there are still many unique observations.
 To reduce risk further, I will generalize plz even more.
 For this dataset, I mostly want to use plz to distinguish whether participants live in the Munich area or elsewhere in Germany.
 Postal codes starting with 8 cover roughly the areas surrounding Munich, so I will collapse plz into just two categories: "8xxxx" and "other".

-globalRecode() cannot do this directly since cut() only handles contiguous intervals - and “other” spans two separate ranges (00000-79999 and 90000-99999).
-Instead, I directly modify the @manipKeyVars slot of the sdcObject and recalculate risks:
+globalRecode() cannot do this directly since cut() only handles continuous intervals - and “other” spans two separate ranges (00000-79999 and 90000-99999).
+Instead, I directly modify the data stored with the @manipKeyVars slot of the sdcObject and recalculate risks:

 library(forcats)sdc_nonpert@manipKeyVars$plz <-fct_collapse( sdc_nonpert@manipKeyVars$plz,"8xxxx"=c("80-99"),"other"=c("00-19", "20-39", "40-59", "60-79"))sdc_nonpert <-calcRisks(sdc_nonpert) # After these manual changes, you have to update the risks on the sdcObjectsdc_nonpert